CPUSim64 Architecture

 CPU Model

 The CPUSim64 CPU has 32 64-bit integer registers that can be used for signed integers or addresses in memory.
-It also has 32 64-bit floating point registers that can only be used for IEE 754 floating point values.
+It also has 32 64-bit floating point registers that can only be used for IEEE 754 floating point values.
 It also has a special status register used to indicate attributes of the last value loaded or computed.

 CPU Model Diagram